The revisor of statutes shall:

 (19) make other editorial changes to ensure the accuracy and utility of the compilation or supplement.

-(b) The revisor shall provide headnotes as catch words to rules and, if appropriate, to paragraphs, clauses, or other parts of a rule.
+(b) The revisor shall provide headnotes as catch words to rule parts and subparts.
 The headnotes are not part of the rule even if included with the rule when adopted.
-The revisor shall change headnotes to clearly indicate the subject matter of the rules.
-"Headnote" means any text functioning as catch words to the substance of text and not itself communicating the substantive content of the rule.
+The revisor may change a headnote to clearly indicate the subject matter of a rule part or subpart.
+"Headnote" means any text functioning as catch words to the substance of text and not itself communicating the substantive content of the rule part or subpart.

 (a) For purposes of any compilation or publication of the rules, the revisor, unless the attorney general objects, may omit any extraneous descriptive or informative text that is not an operative portion of the rule.
 The revisor may also omit effective date provisions, statements that a rule is repealed, prefaces, appendices, guidelines, organizational descriptions, explanations of federal or state law, and similar material.
 The revisor shall consult with the agency, the attorney general, the Legislative Coordinating Commission, and the chief administrative law judge before omitting text from publication.